bathyscapher/EVA/CompileEllenbergsValues/compileEllenbergsValues.md

 # Prepare list of Ellenberg's values
-To compile tab separated csv files with Ellenberg's values:
+To compile tab separated csv files with Ellenberg's indicator values:
 1. Download the list
-1. Convert the pdf into an open text file with [pdftotext](https://www.xpdfreader.com/pdftotext-man.html).
+1. Convert the pdf to an open text file with [pdftotext](https://www.xpdfreader.com/pdftotext-man.html).
 1. Structure the text with [sed](https://www.gnu.org/software/sed/) and [perl](https://www.perl.org/).

 Separate files are created for vascular plants, Bryophyta and lichens as they differ in available indicators.
-Later, they are merged into one file.
+Later, they are merged into a single file in R.

 All steps are unified in `compileEllenbergsValues.sh` that is ready to run on a Linux shell.